EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 1. Fees Were Insufficient

-Filing the wrong fees often results in a rejection, meaning that the petition never reached the decision-making stage and was sent back to the petitioner.
+Filing the wrong fees often results in a rejection.
+This results in the petition never reaching the decision-making stage and being sent back to the petitioner.
 However, there have been some rare cases in which the USCIS issued an outright EB-1C denial on account of insufficient fees.
-To avoid this delay, be sure to check the USCIS website for the latest fees or have your immigration attorney handle the fee payment.

 2. Inconsistent Information

-This reason may seem self-explanatory, but it deserves to be acknowledged in this list.
 While it remains a simple mistake, it’s one that many petitioners end up making.
-Double, even triple-checking your information can save you a great deal of headache in the future.
-Too many petitioners are concerned with getting their petition in as soon as possible and neglect to proofread their information.
+Double, even triple-checking application information can save you a great deal of headache in the future.

-Avoiding this mistake is simple, make sure that each piece of information is accurate and matches the rest of your documentation.
 This is another problem that can easily be avoided by having an immigration attorney file your petition.

 3. Criminal History/ Violation of Status

-When you file your petition, the USCIS will conduct background checks to ensure that you do not have a criminal history in the U.S. or in your own country.
-Your case will also be examined to see if you have ever been in violation of your visa status in the past.
-If a crime or violation is found, then it goes without saying that your petition is likely to be denied depending on the nature and severity of the crime or violation.
+Your case will also be examined to see if you have ever violated your visa status in the past.
+If a crime or violation is found, your petition is likely to be denied depending on the nature and severity of the crime or violation.

-While avoiding criminal activity is common sense, being in violation of your status may be more of a threat to your case.
-Overstaying your visa or being considered “out of status” can not only place a temporary bar on your entry into the U.S., it can damage your chances of obtaining visas in the future.
+Overstaying your visa or being considered “out of status” can not only place a temporary bar on your entry into the U.S., but it can also damage your chances of obtaining visas in the future.

 4. You Do Not Qualify

-This may not be the case and you might be qualified, but your petition may still be denied if your qualifications are not apparent in your petition.
-To avoid this, be sure that your petition includes all of the necessary evidence pointing to your management ability.
+This may not be the case, and you might be qualified, but your EB1C petition may still be denied if your qualifications are not effectively demonstrated in your I-140 petition.

-5. InAbility to Pay Proposed Wages
+5. Inability to Pay Proposed Wages

-Like many of the employment-based green cards, the EB-1C petition requires an offer of employment in order to qualify.
+Like many of the employment-based green cards, the EB-1C petition requires an offer of employment to qualify.
 That job offer must include the salary or wages that the company promises to pay you.
 In addition, your employer must demonstrate the capacity to pay you this wage.

-According to the regulations, the way to prove that the wage can be paid is through showing the company’s net income, current assets, annual reports, federal tax returns, and financial statements.
 It also helps if you have already been making this wage during your employment with the company.

-Failure to demonstrate that your employer is able to pay the proposed wage for your position is one of the more common EB-1C rejection reasons we see.
-Work with your immigration attorney to make sure all of your financial documents are in order.
+Failure to demonstrate that your employer can pay the proposed wage for your position is one of the more common EB-1C rejection reasons.

 6. Job Description Does Not Qualify